Markov processes, polynomial martingales and orthogonal polynomials: Introduction

 It is an interesting question if polynomials $\left\{ M_{n}\right\} $ can be made identical with the family of orthogonal polynomials.
 We will show in the sequel that it is not always possible.

 The paper is organized as follows.
-In the next section we study general properties of these polynomial martingales i.e. we study what conditions have to be imposed on them to get process with independent increments, reversed martingale or make them orthogonal.
-In Section \ref{HAR} we study necessary conditions that process $\mathbf{X}$ is a harness we also specify sufficient conditions for this to happen.
-In Subsection \ref{QHAR} we study necessary conditions to guarantee that the process is a quadratic process.
+In the next section we study general properties of these polynomial martingales i.e. we study what conditions have to be imposed on them to get process with independent increments, a reversed martingale or make them orthogonal.
+In Section \ref{HAR} we study necessary conditions for the process $\mathbf{X}$ to be a harness and we also specify sufficient conditions for this to happen.
+In Subsection \ref{QHAR} we study necessary conditions to guarantee that the process is a quadratic harness.
 Longer proofs are shifted to Section \ref{dow}.